triippiing/automation-scripts/PATCHING/aix_71_to_72_migration_nim.md

 - PowerHA/HACMP-clustered nodes (cluster must be quiesced; migrate one node at a time per IBM's PowerHA migration procedure).
 - LPAR migrations (LPM) -- nimadm and LPM are unrelated.
-- Building a NIM master from scratch (assumes one exists).
 - 7.1 -> 7.3 (use a 7.3 NIM master and target a 7.3 lpp_source;
   procedure is otherwise identical).